kiprotichdominic/Running-Pizza/README.md

 ## Known Bugs

-My Delani Studio is a fictional studio.
+My website location on google maps is not correct.

 ## Live link to my site